 Sometimes company rules may not make sense to you, and you’ll feel tempted to override them.
 Ned might have been sympathetic to a worried husband and given him details about the test.
 He showed integrity by sticking to the rules, however, even if they made him uncomfortable.
 He put the patient’s rights above his own feelings and showed his employers he can be trusted with confidential information.

 Another way to demonstrate integrity at work is to follow good office etiquette and treat everyone with respect.
-This means being polite, professional and considerate even with those you might not get along with.
+This means being polite, professional and considerate, even those you might not get along with.

 Mari is part of a team that has spent the last six months developing new software for a client.
 In a meeting with management, discussion gets heated about some problems with the design, and one of Mari’s colleagues blames her for all the issues.
 Though the accusation stings, Mari remains calm and asks him to explain in more detail so she can address his concerns.
 She doesn’t interrupt and then suggests the other team members offer their input.
 Together they explore the problems with the software and work towards a solution.